Paris Jackson Wishes Godfather Macaulay Culkin Happy Birthday With Sweet Post, Series Of Photos

 Along with the sweet and heartfelt caption on the image, Jackson also shared a series of seven images of their cute relationship over the years.
 In the first photo in the set, Jackson shared a photo of herself and Culkin with matching tattoos on their arms.
 The next photo in the deck shows the 20-year-old sitting on Culkin’s lap on a chair.
 Jackson is all smiles with a pair of bunny ears in her hair while Macaulay also wears a smile on his face.

-Another photo includes the Goddaughter/ Godfather duo in matching plaid shirts with one reading “Mack” and the other reading “Paris.”
+Another photo includes the Goddaughter/Godfather duo in matching plaid shirts with one reading “Mack” and the other reading “Paris.”
 And in the last photo in the deck, Paris pays tribute to her late father, Michael Jackson, by sharing a photo of Michael and Macaulay in his “Black or White” music video.

 So far, Jackson’s photo tribute to Culkin has earned a lot of attention on social media with over 108,000 likes in less than a day of the post going live.
 It appears as though Jackson turned off the comments on this particular image post.